High Street Kensington tube station

 High Street Kensington is a London Underground station on Kensington High Street, Kensington.
-It is served by the Circle and District lines and is located in London fare zone 1.
+It is served by the Circle and District lines, and is in London fare zone 1.
 On the Circle line, the station is between Gloucester Road and Notting Hill Gate stations.
 On the Edgware Road branch of the District line, it is between Earl's Court and Notting Hill Gate stations.
 Kensington Arcade forms the entrance to the station.